pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 * an element contains ice if ice thickness at all its nodes equals to or exceeds `\Hmin`,
 * a node is *interior* (within the ice) if all the elements it belongs to contain ice,
 * a node is *exterior* (outside the ice volume) if no element it belongs to contains ice,
-* a node that is neither interior nor exterior of a *boundary* node.
+* a node that is neither interior nor exterior is a *boundary* node.

    Only elements containing ice are included in the residual and Jacobian evaluation.